-A PHE Unwind Communication and Outreach Campaign/Plan is currently rolling out in two phases to prioritize and sequence strategies, tactics, and messages across the state to prepare for the resumption of normal eligibility operations.
+A PHE Unwind Communication and Outreach Campaign/Plan was rolled out in two phases to prioritize and sequence strategies, tactics, and messages across the state to prepare for the resumption of normal eligibility operations.
+Nevada is currently on Phase 2 of the Campaign/Plan.

-- Phase 1 This phase is designed to encourage members to provide DWSS with any updated contact information such as: name, address, phone number, and email so DWSS can contact members with important information about keeping their Nevada Medicaid.
-This phase is underway. - Phase 2 This phase is designed to encourage members to continue to update contact information with DWSS, to report any change in circumstances, as well as check for upcoming renewal packets for members whose cases have not auto-renewed.
-Phase 2 has begun, Nevada has sent the first message regarding renewals to over 330,000 Medicaid members and will continue to send out "update your contact information", renewal and transition messages weekly until April 1, 2023, and monthly thereafter.
+- Phase 1 This phase was designed to encourage members to provide DWSS with any updated contact information such as: name, address, phone number, and email so DWSS can contact members with important information about keeping their Nevada Medicaid.
+This phase is underway. - Phase 2 This phase is designed to encourage members to continue to update contact information with DWSS, to report any change in circumstances, as well as check for upcoming renewal packets for members whose cases have not been auto-renewed.
+Nevada sent the first message regarding renewals to over 330,000 Medicaid members and will continue to send out "update your contact information", renewal and transition messages weekly until April 1, 2023, and monthly thereafter.
 DHCFP is also working on texting recipients.
 New materials will be posted on our member outreach plan as they become available.